ladybug-tools/spider-2020/spider-gbxml-viewer/README.md

 * Reasonably fast and produces nice-looking output
 * Complete gbXML data for entire file
 * All data accessible with just a few clicks
+* Search the entire contents using a text string

 ### Quick access icons